micka-coder/talmedia/tanakh/numbers/tanakh-numbers-chapter-35-rashi_en.md

 ### passuk 10

 ### passuk 11
 <b>You shall provide.</b> הַקְרָיָיה means [nothing but] providing.
-Similarly, it says, “because the Hachem your God provided for me.”
+Similarly, it says, “because the Adonoy your God provided for me.”

 ### passuk 12
 <b>From the avenger.</b> <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>Against the blood redeemer, who is the kinsman of the murder victim.